resnbl/pyTardis/README.md

 track, or exit the program.
 The track list may be clicked on to select a specific clip.

 The volume may be changed with the slider[^2].
-Note this is moderated by your system's sound system settings: full volume is just your normal desktop level; all lower values are quieter than normal.
+Note this is moderated by your machine's sound system settings: full volume is just your normal desktop level; all lower values are quieter than normal.

 Clicking on "Demo Mode" will cause the tracks to play continuously in succession.